Photography Life

 Build Quality and Handling

 The build quality of the SP 45mm f/1.8 Di VC USD is that of a pro-grade lens – Tamron has done an amazing job with it.
 With its sturdy metal lens barrel and a metal mount, the only plastic parts of the lens are the very front of the lens barrel, as well as the plastic switches on the side of the lens.
-This means that it is designed to last, and I am sure it would, even with a heavy amount of field (ab)use.
+This means it is designed to last, and I am sure it would, even with a heavy amount of field (ab)use.

 Tamron-45mm-f1-8-G-VR-Sample-15